 So, for the typical sub $1000 customer, a Webmaster can produce sites in fractions of the time required by any other method while providing the advanced features the market demands.
-Traditionally, even if using a Web Content Management System like Joomla or WordPress, the Webmaster had to construct the site and add modules or turn on additional features.
+Traditionally, even if using a Web Content Management System (WCMS) like Joomla or WordPress, the Webmaster had to construct the site and add modules or turn on additional features.
 With WDA products, everything is already on and ready for use as soon as a site is generated.
 So there is no technical wizardry necessary.
 All of this actually means much less frustration for everyone involved and much increased satisfaction overall.
 It is the sub $1,000 client that has the hardest time getting what they want and they are the biggest segment of the market.
-The Webmasters who can not provide the features and functionality needed by this segment in the time frames necessary or for the price point have been losing the battle.
+The Webmasters who can not provide the features and functionality needed by this segment in the time frames necessary or for the right price point, have been losing the battle for years now.
 This is a major reason why the CMS / WCMS was created in the first place.
-WDA allows the Webmaster more options and more time to focus on other areas, like runing a profitable business and providing the best overall customer experience.
+WDA solutions allow the Webmaster even more options and even more time to focus on other areas, like running a profitable business and providing the best overall customer experience.

 This does not spell the end of the Webmaster, it spells a new beginning.